Building Regulations explained

 The Building Regulations cover a wide range of building work from major office, shop and residential developments to small domestic works like extensions, through lounges and loft conversions.

 Approved Documents offer guidance on how to comply with the regulations and cover the following types of building work.
-You can find out more about Approved Documents here.
+Find the Approved Documents guidance (www.Gov.uk).

 Section 32 of The Building Act 1984